 Yeah, and that's another thing.

-Since my North Carolina mistress yesterday started telling me I sounded tired, these guys, no, you don't sound tired at all, they were telling me yesterday.
+Since my North Carolina mistress yesterday started telling me I sounded tired, these guys, no, you don't sound tired at all.

 Now all day long, they're telling me you sound tired.

-Dawn and Snertley running scams.
+Dawn and Snerdley running scams.

-I walk out of here during the break, and they're huddling and they're talking in snerdley's office.
+I walk out of here during the break and they're huddling and they're talking in Snerdley's office.

 And then they stop when I walk in there.

-And Dawn says, You do sound tired.
+And Dawn says, you do sound tired.

 You realize we were just talking about it.

-The turkey from yes, I'm paying for it.
+The turkey from, yes, I'm paying for it.

 You know better than to ask.

-I don't, I do not take freebies from anybody because I don't want the obligation.
+I do not take freebies from anybody because I don't want the obligation.

-Yes, I'm paying for it.
+Yes, I'm paying for it proudly.

-We're getting a turkey, we're getting the ham.
+We're getting the ham.

-Is I guess some of the family here watching in awe uh as the program unfolds before their very eyes.
+This buffet, I can't wait till you guys see this buffet is, I get some of the family here watching in awe as the program unfolds before their very eyes.

-We're gonna grind it up, well, form it into little sliders.
+Well, form it into little sliders.

 And their jumbo hot dogs.

-I went out, I bought some expandable waistline shorts for this week.
+I bought some expandable waistline shorts for this week.

 I have just thrown all discipline and the diet out the window.